 All required qualifications must be documented on application materials.

-Bachelor’s degree in neuroscience, engineering, biology, chemistry or other natural or life science or a combination of related education and work experience to equal (4) years.
+Required Qualifications Bachelor’s degree in chemistry, biology, neuroscience or other natural, life or veterinary science or equivalent combination of education and work experience to equal four years.

 About University of Minnesota, Twin Cities

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.